Chartered Society of Designers: History

-The institute dates back to 1898 and can trace its origins as far back as 1236 to the Guild of Peynters and Stainers.
+The origins of the Society can be traced back to 1898 and as far back as 1236 to the Guild of Peynters and Stainers.

 The Society of Industrial Artists was formed in 1930 following an inaugural meeting at the Ye Olde Cock Tavern in London's Fleet Street.
 The first regional group formed in Stafford, West Midlands, in 1932.
 In 1951, the Society and its members took a leading role in the redesign of Britain after World War II.
 In 1963, it changed its name to Society of Industrial Artists and Designers.

-In 1976, the Society of Industrial Artists and Designers was granted the Royal Charter in recognition of its role in establishing the profession of design.
+In 1976, the Society of Industrial Artists and Designers was granted a Royal Charter in recognition of its role in establishing the profession of design.
 The Duke of Edinburgh became the Society's patron.

 In 1986, The Society changed its name to Chartered Society of Designers, and set up The Design Business Association.
 In 1988, it incorporated the British Institute of Interior Design.
 In 2011, it was granted the power by HM The Queen Elizabeth to set up The Register of Chartered Designers and enabling the award of Chartered Designer.

 In 2010, the CSD launched the Course Endorsement Programme (CEP), which was first accredited overseas, in Switzerland, in 2015.
 In 2016, it took over the management of the Prince Philip Designers Prize established in 1959 by its Patron The Duke of Edinburgh.